blitz-research/blitz-research.github.io/_posts/2015-12-23-xmas-demo-release.markdown

 To rebuild the source code, you will need to open a shell, change dir to the monkey2/src dir, and enter './rebuildall.sh' After a time of wonderment, Ted2 should pop up and you're good to go.

 It's still early days, but I'm kind of proud of this!
 There's more info on what's coming next etc inside the demo.

+## V2 now up

+I've just uploaded a v2 that fixes a windows 'mingw build' issue that caused builds to fail, and a crash bug with 'Open' in Ted2.

+Also, I may a few blind tweaks to the source version that *may* allow it to build on older versions of MacOS.

+## Known issues

+* Alt-Enter does freaky stuff on Windows - avoid!

 Bye,
 Mark